 The median overall survival of patients in the Phase 1 resection injection study, where Toca 511 was injected into the wall of the resection cavity after removal of the tumor, exceeds historical controls across a variety of previously reported clinical trials.
-Within the subset of 23 patients that were in the higher dose cohorts and would qualify for the Toca 5 trial, patients had a median survival of 14.4 months and 43.5% (10/23) of patients had clinical benefit (5 complete responses and 5 stable disease patients) .
-All five responders had a durable complete response, bringing the durable response rate (objective responses lasting at least 24 weeks) to 21.7%.
-Median duration of response had not been reached after a median follow up of 35.7 months (range: 14.1 to 44.9 months).
+Within the subset of 23 patients that were in the higher dose cohorts and would qualify for the Toca 5 trial, patients had a median survival of 14.4 months and 43.5% (10/23) of patients had clinical benefit (5 complete responses and 5 stable disease patients).
+Median duration of response has not been reached after median follow-up of 37.4+ months.
 Landmark overall survival rates at two and three years (OS24, OS36) were 34.8% and 26.1% respectively.

 The U.S. Food and Drug Administration (FDA) granted Toca 511 & Toca FC Breakthrough Therapy Designation for the treatment of recurrent HGG and the European Medicines Agency (EMA) has granted Toca 511 PRIME (PRIority MEdicines) designation for the treatment of HGG.
 These designations are granted to new products that treat serious diseases or conditions and demonstrate the potential to address an unmet medical need.